wesleywerner/aliverl/docs/game-spec.md

 2. While active the upgrade's abilities are in effect.
 3. When @duration runs out, the @cooldown period prevents the upgrade from being activated until a later turn.

-## list of passive upgrades
+## list of upgrades

-_Some upgrades increase in effectiveness for each version they are upgraded._

-#TODO refresh this list from aliveUpgrades.py
+    REGEN,
+    "You gain insight into reclaiming lost bits, reincorporating them " "back into your processing unit allowing you to regenerate some " "health whenever you enter a node."

+    CODE_HARDENING,
+    "By analyzing logs from past attacks you are able to pinpoint flaws " "in your own code and patch them, allowing you increase your " "maximum health."

+    ASSEMBLY_OPTIMIZE,
+    "It's not easy being written in a sub-optimal language. " "You restructure your own code, replacing slower routines with " "optimized assembly, allowing you to increase your movement speed."

+    ECHO_LOOP,
-regen: Regenerate some health whenever you enter a node. code hardening: Increase to your maximum health. assembly optimize: increase your movement speed. echo loop: Split any damage you may receive and echo part of it back to your attacker. map peek: Peek into the node memory map increasing your view range.
+    "You learn the art of capturing malicious packets, and through some " "voodoo trickery you can pipe some of it back to the sender, " "allowing you to split any damage you may receive and echo part of " "it back to your attacker."

-## list of active upgrades
+    MAP_PEEK,
+    "You gain insight into the binary space tree mapping nodes use. " "You can Peek into these memory maps, increasing your view range. "

+    ZAP,
+    "You master the art of shuffling your feet on the fuzzy-logic carpet " "to build up an electro-static charge. "
+    "Useful to Zap nearby enemy with."

+    CODE_FREEZE,
+    "You discover that AI are susceptible to rogue NOP commands via a " "flaw in the node controller.
+By targetting NOPs to certain AI you " "can force them to eat up their cycles, freezing their movement " "loops for a short while."

+    PING_FLOOD,
-electro static zap: Zap a nearby enemy with an electro-static charge. code freeze: Freeze the code of nearby enemy, immobilizing them for a while. ping flood: Flood nearby enemy with garbage packets, slowing down their movement while they try to filter through the noise. fork bomb: deals x damage in range, and propagates via damaged AI by range.
+    "You can tap into a node's communication system, allowing you to " "flood nearby enemy with garbage packets, slowing down " "their movement while they try to filter through the noise. "

-exploit: take control of nearby AI.
-deserialize: blink into a chosen direction for x distance.
+    FORK_BOMB,
+    "A fork bomb is as destructive as it is simple: " "A code that replicates itself, with each replicant doing the same, " "creates a powerful shockwave that damages nearby AI. "

+    EXPLOIT,
+    "By studying the signatures that trail AI, you are able to determine " "what signals their underlying code use for movement.
+You can spoof " "these to gain control of an AI for a short while. "

+    DESERIALIZE,
+    "You can map the positional matrix around you, allowing you to " "deserialize and blink into the chosen direction.
+Version 4 allows " "you to cross wall boundaries. "